Mary Cummins, Real Estate Appraiser, Animal Advocates, Los Angeles, California

 Interesting letter from Cindy Chance CEO of the Appraisal Institute.
 Basically people who automatically claim appraiser bias are they themselves biased.
 This is why the false narrative of the "racist white male appraiser" has gained so much traction in the media and with the public.
 It's gotten to the point that the government made up a fake solution to the fake appraisal bias problem to satisfy the public and garner votes for the upcoming election i.e. PAVE report.
 What we appraisers actually do is unbiased.
 We rely on data, numbers and facts only.
 Appraising is a math formula.

 When I see some lay people claim appraiser bias I feel that they believe this 100% even though AEI's research based on government data proved this is not true.
 Racism and bias definitely exist.
 Sadly blacks, Latinos and others have been and continue to be discriminated against in our country.
 It appears to be human nature or confirmation bias to assume that past biased behavior will always be repeated.
-They will assume anything they don't like MUST BE the result of racism, discrimination and bias.
+I took the mandatory class on bias for my license.
+People will automatically assume anything they don't like MUST BE the result of racism, discrimination and bias.
 They will falsely assume any phrase must be code for a discriminating term like "Marin City" in the Marin case.
+They assumed it was code for "black area."
 It was just the name of the subject's city.
+Here's another.
+"Security bars must be removed from bedroom windows" must be code for "black area."
+No, it's California building and safety law because people can burn to death in a fire.

 I've seen this in many areas besides appraisals.
 A black woman said a white man told her to smile.
 She claimed he was racist wanting her to smile like old black minstrels to entertain him.
 I told her that all men tell all women to smile.
 I've been told the same in the past and my skin is white.
 It's not about racism but control, harassment, flirting...
 Because the woman was black she automatically assumed it was only because she was black.